 Best-Performing Silver Stock #5: SSR Mining (SSRM)

 SSR Mining (SSRM), formerly Silver Standard Resources, is an established intermediate gold-silver producer and exploration company, with operations throughout North and South America.
 While the company has become more gold focused in recent years, it’s still heavily involved in silver production through its Puna (Argentina) mine, and through its San Luis and Pitarrilla (Mexico) development projects, as well as through its Amisk (Canada) exploration project.
 SSR believes it can produce around 750,000 gold equivalent ounces annually over the next five years and says that Puna remains on track to exceed the latest production guidance.
-SSR also sports a healthy balance sheet featuring a comfortable cash cushion of about $500 million.
-Additionally, it just initiated a 5-cent quarterly dividend (1.2% yield) and approved a $150 million share repurchase program.
+SSR also sports a healthy balance sheet featuring a comfortable cash cushion of more than $1 billion.
+Additionally, it recently initiated a 5-cent quarterly dividend (1.3% yield) and approved a $150 million share repurchase program.
 It’s a solid story.

 Best-Performing Silver Stock #4: BHP Group (BHP)

 BHP Group (BHP) is an Anglo-Australian diversified mining company that produces a broad array of commodities, including coal, petroleum, potash, copper, nickel and iron ore.
 BHP owns a majority stake in the Chile-based Escondida mine, which is the world’s largest producer copper concentrates and cathodes, accounting for 28% of global output.
 (The mine is also an important part of Chile’s economy, accounting for several percentage points of GDP.)
 In addition to copper, the Escondida mine also produces gold and silver.
 Among BHP’s beneficial attributes are a shareholder-friendly corporate policy and low-cost production.
 And if you’re an investor focused on sustainability, BHP sports one of the lower carbon footprints among major miners.